• Skip to primary navigation

 Jill Colonna

 A typical French winter classic, Flamiche Leek Pie.
-A vegetarian recipe from Picardy usually served as a starter or entrée in Parisian brasseries.
-It's as easy as Leek Pie!
-The secret is the extra touch in the homemade pie crust.
+A vegetarian recipe from Picardy served as a starter/appetizer (entrée) in Parisian brasseries.
+It's as easy as Leek Pie - without the chicken!
+The secret is the touch of curry powder in the homemade pie crust.

 Print Recipe Pin Recipe